gmh5225/raminspect/README.md

 sudo insmod raminspect.ko
 ```

-Also note that the shell injection part is currently designed to work on any architecture (even though the actual shell code itself has to be platform-specific), but the arbitrary memory allocation is currently limited to x86-64.
+Also note that the shellcode injection part is currently designed to work on any architecture (even though the actual shellcode itself has to be platform-specific), but the arbitrary memory allocation part is currently limited to x86-64.
 PRs to add support for arbitrary allocation on more CPU architectures are welcome.

 ## A Note about Stability